-The CDC established the DPRP to identify programs with proven effectiveness at delivering a lifestyle intervention to prevent type 2 DM.
+The CDC established the DPRP to identify programs with proven effectiveness at delivering a lifestyle intervention to prevent or delay the development of type 2 DM.
 The goals of the DPRP are to ensure the quality of programs designed to deliver such lifestyle interventions, to maintain a registry of such organizations, and to provide technical assistance to local DPPs.